pingcap/talent-plan/rust/projects/parallelism/project.md

 the way these benchmarks are described.
 It may be pretty bogus.

-Now you are going to write _six_ benchmarks, one write-heavy workload comparing performance of `RoundRobinThreadPool` with varying numbers of threads, one read-heavy workload comparing the performance of `RoundRobinThreadPool` with varying number of threads; two more that use `RayonThreadPool` instead of of `RoundRobinThreadPool`, and finally, yet two more that use `RayonThreadPool` in conjunction with `SledKvsEngine`.
+Now you are going to write _six_ benchmarks, one write-heavy workload comparing performance of `SharedQueueThreadPool` with varying numbers of threads, one read-heavy workload comparing the performance of `SharedQueueThreadPool` with varying number of threads; two more that use `RayonThreadPool` instead of of `SharedQueueThreadPool`, and finally, yet two more that use `RayonThreadPool` in conjunction with `SledKvsEngine`.

 So as part of this you will need to make sure the `SledKvsEngine` implementation